The 2020 Pikes Peak Region cycle has been awarded. Please check back in November 2020 for updates on the 2021 cycle.

-- The applicant organization must operate within the state of Colorado.
+- The applicant organization must operate within one of the three priority funding regions.

-- For Funding Cycle II, the applicant organization's primary focus area must fit within one of the following two categories: Arts & Culture or Education.
+- The applicant organization's primary focus area must be one of the following: Arts & Culture; Education; Environment; or Health & Human Services.

-- Prior to each application period, first-time applicants are required to attend a 30-minute Grant Orientation Session.
-Funding Cycle I Grant Orientation Sessions will occur in September, and Funding Cycle II Grant Orientation Sessions will occur in March.
-Please reference the Program Timeline web page for more information.
+- Prior to each application period, first-time applicants are required to attend a Pre-Application Meeting.
+Please reference the Program Timeline for more information.

 - A maximum of one funding request per organization may be submitted each program year.

 - Applications must be completed entirely in order to be considered.
-If you are uncertain about any aspect of the application, please reach out to our Foundation Program Manager.
+If you are uncertain about any aspect of the application, please reach out to our Foundation Leadership.

 grant size and Support types